-We think of ourselves as a group of people travelling with Jesus.
-We are an open group – there is always space for someone else and we’d love you to be with us on our journey.
+We think of ourselves as a group of people with Jesus in our lives.
+Everyone is welcome, without exception. – there is always space for someone else and we’d love you to be with us.

 The Parochial Church Council of Holy Trinity Church, Swalwell is committed to creating and maintaining a safe and nurturing environment for everyone, especially for children, young people and vulnerable adults.
 It has adopted and approved the Church of England policy for promoting a safer church.
 This policy deals with all aspects of safeguarding children and vulnerable adults.
 A full text can be found here.
 The Parochial Church Council has also adopted and are following the complementary Diocesan Safeguarding Policy for Adults, Children and Young People.
 All our policies and associated guidance have been adopted, and can be viewed and downloaded from our Policies page and can be found here.